0xNullLight/Project-3/Documentation/OurWIKI4Project.md

 3.  `git add .`

-   This adds all code to your github.
+   This adds all code from every file you worked on to your github main branch.

 4. `git commit -m "your message here" `